Coluding/CarRacingRL/README.md

 https://github.com/Coluding/CarRacingRL/assets/98786106/ff6b3548-8ecb-4576-825e-43e63f06adac

-le of the Car-Racing agent after 51 episodes of training.
+Here is an example of the Car-Racing agent after 51 episodes of training.
 The agent is able to drive around the track, but it is not able to complete a full lap.
 The agent is still learning and I am working on improving it.
+I cut the video just to display a couple hundred steps.
+This agent was trained using DDQN, I plan on training with PPO with an entropy regularization.

 ### Structure
  I am building modular code that is easy to understand and modify.
 I am using several abstract classes to define the structure of the algorithms and environments.